rathour-anushka/Sales-Report/README.md

 ## Power BI Dashboard Integration

-The project includes a Power BI dashboard (`sales.forecast.pbix`) that connects to the Flask API for real-time data visualization.
+The project includes a Power BI dashboard (`sales.forecast.pbix`) that connects to the FastAPI backend for real-time data visualization.
 The dashboard provides:

 - Sales forecasting visualizations
 - Category-wise analysis